Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 ## Databases Used

 ### API - Spoonacular
 [Spoonacular](https://spoonacular.com/) Food API is a free recipe search API that provides recipes data from calling a API endpoint and receiving the data back as [JSON](https://www.json.org/json-en.html) format.
-This API has daily limmit calls
+This API has daily limmit calls based on 150 quota points per day.

 Using Python resquets I populated the recipes displayed on:

 - [index.html](https://my-cookbook-milestone-project.herokuapp.com/index) in the "Get Inspired" section
 - all filters across the website
-- [all-recipes.html](https://my-cookbook-milestone-project.herokuapp.com/all_recipes), populating cards accondigly the filter selected
+- [all-recipes.html](https://my-cookbook-milestone-project.herokuapp.com/all_recipes), populating cards accondigly with filter selected
 - [recipes-details]((https://my-cookbook-milestone-project.herokuapp.com/recipe_details)

 ### MongoDB